BloomTech-Labs/signlingo-ds/README.md

 Create a virtual environment.
 `pipenv shell --python 3.7`
 `pipenv install -r requirements.txt`
+Run the following to initialize the TEMPVID and TEMPPICS folders `python application.py`
 Launching the flask app (NOTE: depending on the terminal, export can be substituted for set) `export FLASK_APP=SignLingoAPI.py`
 `flask run`